 The black bars – or positive space – are ever so slightly thicker than the white ones to overcome the optical effect of the negative space surrounding the logo.
 In a fast-moving business, it has stood the test of time.
 Like the modernist ethos Rand promoted, IBM’s logo stands for honesty and integrity.

-Not as well-known as IBM, Yves Saint Laurent or, indeed, MTV, the LSO might be an unexpected choice in top position.
-However, this design isn’t just a three-letter representation of an organisation, it’s a mark that captures the very essence of an orchestra in a way that defies expectation.
-These letters appear as though they’ve been drawn in the air by the tip of the conductor’s baton.
+Not as well-known as IBM, Yves Saint Laurent or, indeed, MTV, the LSO might be an unexpected choice as the best three-letter logo.
+However, this design isn’t just a three-letter representation of an organisation, it’s a mark that captures the very essence of an orchestra in a way that surprises the viewer.
+The letters were designed to appear as though they were drawn in the air by the tip of the conductor’s baton.

 Designed by The Partners (now Superunion) in 2004, the logo is centred around the notion of motion.
 Two years ago, the agency returned to motion capture conductor Simon Rattle, taking the angles of his movements into custom lettering for the orchestra’s poster campaigns.
-If there was ever a way to use an identity to make classical music feel relevant and exciting, this is it.
+If there was ever a way to use an identity to make classical music feel relevant and exciting, this is it (in fact, this could also be included in our pick of the best cursive logos).